romcal/romcal/docs/data-output.md

 - `periods`: Required: An array ofstring that identifies the liturgical period this celebration belongs to
 - `cycles`: The [liturgical cycle](#cycles) metadata of the celebration
 - `calendar`: The liturgical calendar metadata of the celebration
+- `fromCalendar`: Name of the calendar from which the celebration is defined
 - `metadata`: An object that holds additional information about the celebration, especially related to the celebration from the Sanctoral or Martyrology.
   - `titles`: An array of [titles](#titles) that may be assigned to this celebration